erenkulaksiz/Notal/README.md

 [View deployed Storybook here](https://ui.notal.app)

-Notal introduces Storybook to view each component individually without running the project.
+Notal introduces Storybook to view each component individually without running the main project.

 If you installed all dependencies, you can run `npm run sb` in notal-ts folder.
 Storybook will open the page for you when init is complete.